CocaCopa/Procedural_Foliage_Generator/README.md

    - Initially, all raycasts will search for layers where foliage cannot spawn.
 If such a layer is detected, that raycast's position will be completely ignored.
    - If no invalid layers are found, the tool will proceed by casting a new set of raycasts, this time searching for valid ground.
-It will save the positions where valid ground is found.
+It will then save the positions where valid ground is found.

 3. __Validity of position:__
    - Once the tool has the position for the foliage, it will spawn a foliage object randomly selected from the